-Among the experiments delayed by the fire was computer modeling on the two supercomputers at the lab, the Roadrunner and Cielo.
+Among the work delayed are experiments run on two supercomputers, the Roadrunner and Cielo.
 The National Security Administration’s three national laboratories _ Los Alamos, Sandia, and Lawrence Livermore _ all share computing time on Cielo, which is among the world’s fastest computers.
-It was unclear which laboratory lost time, but McMillan said teams will examine priorities once the lab reopens.

 “The nuclear materials are secure,” said Penn State University nuclear engineering professor Barry Scheetz, who has served on National Academy of Sciences nuclear review boards and has been to Los Alamos several times.
-“There’s multiple redundancy in the protection of this material.
-It’s not just laying out.
-It’s not there so that a fire is going to disrupt it there and disperse it.
-The procedures that are in place to protect this material are tremendous.”View Entire Story
+“There’s multiple redundancy in the protection of this material.”

 Independent voices from the TWT Communities